Sodium oxybate (By mouth)

 How to Use This Medicine

-- After the medicine has been mixed with water, use it within 24 hours.
+- Use the medicine within 24 hours after it has been mixed with water.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze.